Morpheus Descends

-Morpheus Descends is a death metal band that first formed in Middletown, New York, in 1990 under the name of Morpheus.
-The band has undergone numerous lineup changes during their run, with their core lineup consisting of founding members Rob Yench and Sam Inzerra.
-The group initially broke up in 1998 due to a lack of interest in the project.
-However, in 2013, they reunited and continued to play live shows.
-Morpheus Descends is considered an important band in developing the New York death metal scene.
+Morpheus Descends is a death metal band formed in Middletown, New York, in 1990 as Morpheus.
+The band has undergone numerous lineup changes.
+Their core lineup consists of founding members Rob Yench and Sam Inzerra.
+The group broke up in 1998 due to a lack of interest.
+They reunited in 2013 and continued to play live shows.
+Morpheus Descends is considered an important band in the New York death metal scene.

 History

 Initial run (1990-1998)

-The band performed their first rehearsal on October 31, 1990, with a lineup consisting of bassist Ken Faggio, drummer Sam Inzerra, vocalist Craig Campbell, and guitarists Rob Yench and Steve Hanson.
-Before the formation of Morpheus Descends (who at this point were called Morpheus, a name inspired by the comic Sandman), Faggio and Yench were in the band Volatile Zylog, while Campbell, Hanson and Inzerra were in the band Infectious Waste.
+The band first rehearsed on October 31, 1990, with the lineup of bassist Ken Faggio, drummer Sam Inzerra, vocalist Craig Campbell, and guitarists Rob Yench and Steve Hanson.
+Before forming Morpheus Descends (at this point called Morpheus, inspired by the comic Sandman), Faggio and Yench were in the band Volatile Zylog, while Campbell, Hanson and Inzerra were in the band Infectious Waste.
 The two bands played a show together the previous summer.
-The band's early musical influences included Napalm Death, Black Sabbath, Death, and Morbid Angel.
+The band's early influences included Napalm Death, Black Sabbath, Death, and Morbid Angel.
 The band recorded their first demo tape, Accelerated Decrepitude, in 1991.
-It contained tracks that would later be rereleased as a 7" record under the title Adipocere in 1992 through Seraphic Decay Records.
+It contained tracks that would be rereleased as a 7" record under the title Adipocere in 1992 through Seraphic Decay Records.

-The group was signed to JL America in 1992 and released their first full-length album, Ritual of Infinity, the same year.
-Composed of tracks recorded during different sessions, the album was released under the band name Morpheus Descends—the first recording by the group to be released under that name.
-It was also the first recording by the group to feature vocalist Jeff Riemer, who had joined the group after Campbell left.
-According to Yench, the band name change was made at the request of JL America since an electronic group with the name Morpheus already existed.
-The band financed and booked the ensuing tour for the album themselves.
+The group signed to JL America in 1992 and released their first full-length album, Ritual of Infinity, the same year.
+Featuring tracks recorded during different sessions, the album was released under the band name Morpheus Descends—the first recording under that name.
+It was the first recording by the group to feature vocalist Jeff Riemer, who joined the group after Campbell left.
+According to Yench, JL America requested the name change, since an electronic group named Morpheus already existed.
+The band self-financed and booked the tour for the album.

-The group independently released the extended play Chronicles of the Shadowed Ones in 1994, which Yench described as "much darker and more doom-laden."
-For this recording, the band spent extra time in the studio instead of the "rushed" schedule they had with their previous recordings.
-Chronicles of the Shadowed Ones is the only release by the group to feature guitarist Bryan Johnston, who replaced Steve Hanson when he left the group after the release of Ritual of Infinity.
-It is also the group's last album to feature vocalist Jeff Riemer.
-The group issued their third extended play, The Horror of the Truth, in 1997 through Angel Dust Records, the only release by the group to feature vocalist/guitarist Tom Stevens and bassist Andy Newton.
-The group eventually broke up in 1998 due to creative differences, personal issues, and an overall lack of interest in the project.
+The group self-released the EP Chronicles of the Shadowed Ones in 1994, which Yench described as "much darker and more doom-laden."
+The band spent extra studio time on this recording, instead of the "rushed" schedule of their previous recordings.
+Chronicles of the Shadowed Ones is the group's only release to feature guitarist Bryan Johnston, who replaced Steve Hanson when he left the group after the release of Ritual of Infinity.
+It is the group's last album to feature vocalist Jeff Riemer.
+The group issued their third extended play, The Horror of the Truth, in 1997, through Angel Dust Records, the only release by the group to feature vocalist/guitarist Tom Stevens and bassist Andy Newton.
+The group broke up in 1998 due to creative differences, personal issues, and lack of interest.